 As each lender has different requirements, it’s worth talking to a mortgage broker before you start making applications.
 Brokers know which lenders are more lenient, or have a flexible approach.
 They’ll stop you applying to lenders who’ll definitely turn you down, ensuring your time and energy is focused on lenders who can really help you.

-To get your property plans underway, contact Red Rock Mortgages today to speak to one of our highly qualified brokers.
+To get your property plans underway, contact Redrock today to speak to one of our highly qualified brokers.